 Despite Republican calls for a repeal the Act, a former Democratic insider says that a GOP sweep the White House, Senate and House Representatives in the 2016 elections would probably not result in dismemberment the law.

-Peter Orszag, the Obama administration’s Director the Management and from 2008 to 2010 and Director the in the prior two years, about trends affecting healthcare delivery and costs at the Institute for Economic Policy Research Stanford University.
+Peter Orszag, the Obama administration’s Director the Management and from 2008 to 2010 and Director the in the prior two years, spoke about trends affecting healthcare delivery and costs at the Institute for Economic Policy Research Stanford University.

 An economist, Orszag is now Vice Chairman Corporate and Investment Banking at Citigroup.
 He is also a Senior Fellow at the Brookings Institution and a member the National Academy Medicine.
 During the Clinton presidency, he was a White House economic advisor.